oduameh/node-course/docs/Instructions/keys-and-wallets.md

 cd ~/preview/tx
 ```

-Send a small amount of ADA from wallet1 to wallet2.
+Send a small amount of ada from wallet1 to wallet2.

 Build the transaction: